Can I change visitation arrangements in Wyoming for a Colorado custody order?

 Answer:

-(i) A visitation schedule made by a court of another state; or
+• (i) A visitation schedule from another state; or

-(ii) The visitation provisions of a child custody determination of another state that does not provide for a specific visitation schedule.
+• (ii) The visitation terms of a custody determination from another state that lacks a specific visitation schedule.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.